BenIlies/NoPASARAN/docs/quickstart.rst

 .. code-block:: bash

-   python main.py --scenario=<path-to-json-scenario-file>
+   python main.py --test=<path-to-json-test-file>

 Or using the Python package:

 .. code-block:: bash

-   nopasaran --scenario=<path-to-json-scenario-file>
+   nopasaran --test=<path-to-json-test-file>

-Replace <path-to-json-scenario-file> with the path to your actual JSON scenario file.
+Replace <path-to-json-test-file> with the path to your actual JSON test file.

 Additional options: